THE UNIQUE HISTORY OF PONDICHERRY

 A paid boat ride from the Chunnambar Boat House would take you to a joint government and privately owned beach known as Paradise Beach.
-The Beach is located on a recently formed island separated by a Lagoon, in the process of becoming a full-fledged island, and being completely cut-off from the Indian landmass.
+The Beach is located on a recently formed island separated by a Lagoon, in the process of becoming a full-fledged island and being completely cut off from the Indian landmass.
 The unique thing about Paradise Beach is that the entire Beach is a white sand beach – something which is very rare on the Eastern Coast of India.
 And, if lucky, one could even spot Dolphins here.

-The Blessings of ECR highway
+The Blessings of ECR Highway

 The entire stretch of the ECR highway from Chennai to Pondicherry is filled with places such as Mahabalipuram, Alamparai Fort, and the experimental town of the future – Auroville, located on the Villupuram District of Tamil Nadu just 4Kms away from Pondicherry Town.
-Both Mahabalipuram and Auroville requires more than a day to explore completely.
+Both Mahabalipuram and Auroville require more than a day to explore completely.
 Besides, the two- and half-hour journey from Chennai to Pondicherry along the East Coast Road is in itself an enjoyable ride with the highway running parallel to the sea for the most part of the way.

-Also read Kodaiakanal Travel guide by the author.
+Also, read Kodaiakanal Travel guide by the author.